Lonnie is a leading progressive communicator, with extensive legislative, advocacy, non-profit and public policy experience.

 Shortly thereafter, Chad became the Director of New Media for Ken Cockrel; managing, designing, and implementing liveblogs, internet townhalls, the website, and social networking operations throughout the campaign.
-His work was even mentioned in the Michigan Messenger, stating his New Media effort won “hands down.”

 Kim is a life-long Detroiter whose media work began behind the camera of various Detroit TV stations.
 He did a stint as host/producer of a multicultural music program on WDET – FM and began media support for nonprofits in the 90s, including promoting free concerts for the City of Detroit’s Chene Park and the plays of Matrix Theatre Company.
 Kim served as Media Team Leader for the Detroit Region of the US Census Bureau for the 2000 and 2010 Census efforts.
 As such, he led a three-state team of media professionals educating residents about the benefits of completing and mailing the census form.
 Kim writes creatively, having authored many music reviews and cultural articles for periodicals and two books of poetry.
 His short fiction earned him a 2012 Kresge Arts Literary Fellowship.
 He serves on the Board of the Detroit Waldorf School and co-directs the decade-old Woodward Line Poetry Series at the Scarab Club in Detroit featuring nationally renowned writers from Michigan and across the country.

 Marissa Luna was born and raised in Saginaw, Michigan.
 She earned a B.A. in Comparative Cultures and Politics from Michigan State University in December 2012.
 Marissa developed a passion for the progressive movement and politics during her time as a student at MSU and after volunteering and voting in her first presidential election in 2008.